mienaikoe/ziyu/Chapters/1-4-Chapter4.md

 I reached out to take it, but she didn't let go.

 "I mean it," she said under her breath, "I need more.
 That last shipment you gave me was fantastic.
-It makes a better sweetener than idze starch."
+It makes a better syrup than idze."

 I looked at her and smiled uncomfortably, slightly intimidated, "Y-yea...
 I'll...
 See what I can do."